John Rous, 4th Earl of Stradbroke

-John Anthony Alexander Rous, 4th Earl of Stradbroke, KStJ (1 April 1903 – 14 July 1983), was a British nobleman, the son of George Rous, 3rd Earl of Stradbroke.
+John c Rous, 4th Earl of Stradbroke, KStJ (1 April 1903 – 14 July 1983), was a British nobleman, the son of George Rous, 3rd Earl of Stradbroke.
 He was styled Viscount Dunwich from birth until acceding to the earldom in 1947.

+Early life

+He was the eldest son of George Rous, 3rd Earl of Stradbroke and the former Helena Violet Alice Fraser (d.
+1949).
+His mother was the daughter of Lt.-Gen. James Keith Fraser (a younger son of Lt.-Col. Sir James John Fraser, 3rd Baronet).

+He was educated at the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth.

+Career

-He was educated at the Royal Naval College, Osborne, and the Royal Naval College, Dartmouth then served from 1917 to 1928 and again, through World War II, between 1939 and 1945.
+He served from 1917 to 1928 and again, through World War II, between 1939 and 1945.
 He was Secretary to the Governor of Victoria from 1946 to 1947.
 He was a member of East Suffolk County Council from 1931 to 1945; and an Alderman from 1953 to 1964.
 In 1978 he was awarded the Scout Association's prestigious Silver Wolf Award.

+Personal life

+On 15 January 1929, Rous married Barbara Grosvenor, daughter of Lt.-Col. Lord Arthur Hugh Grosvenor and Helen Sheffield (a daughter of Sir Robert Sheffield, 5th Baronet).
+Her maternal grandparents were Hugh Grosvenor, 1st Duke of Westminster and Lady Constance Sutherland-Leveson-Gower (fourth daughter of the 2nd Duke of Sutherland).
+Together, they were the parents of: